-When Magic Kingdom Park reopened in July after having been closed for months, a lot of emotion hit me at once as we finally walked down Main Street, U.S.A. with Disney music blasting from the speakers and Cinderella Castle glistening in the background.
+When Magic Kingdom Park reopened in July 2020 after having been closed for months, a lot of emotion hit me at once as we finally walked down Main Street, U.S.A. with Disney music blasting from the speakers and Cinderella Castle glistening in the background.
 Fast forward to now, and the progress for "returning back to normal" has slowly (but surely!) been moving in the right direction.
-Many of the health and safety measures, such as social distancing and face covering requirements, still remain in place.
-Character experiences and entertainment still have modifications, but we're starting to see the return of more character dining options, smaller pyrotechnics and the Electrical Water Pageant!
+Many of the health and safety measures continue to evolve.
+Character experiences and entertainment still have modifications, but we're starting to see the return of more character dining options, the Electrical Water Pageant, and fireworks!

-Disney World has limited capacity in its parks since reopening.
-Initially, crowds were low, even below the 25 percent capacity limit.
-Now that crowds have started to return and the capacity limit has increased to 35 percent, we imagine you have many questions: How has the park experience changed?
+Disney World had limited capacity in its parks when it first reopened a year ago.
+Now that capacity is increasing, we imagine you have many questions: How has the park experience changed?
 What are the character experiences like?
 Are lines really long?
-What is it like now that park hopping has returned?
-Well, we've been frequently hopping to the park since July to keep an eye on things, so we can help you prepare if you decide to return to the parks in the near future.
+Well, we've been frequently hopping to the park this past year to keep an eye on things, so we can help you prepare if you decide to return to the parks in the near future.

 Getting into Magic Kingdom Park

-If your ticket includes park hopping benefits, you'll only need a Disney Park Pass for the first park you'll be hopping to.
+If your ticket includes park hopping benefits, you'll only need a Disney Park Pass reservation for the first park you'll be hopping to.
 Park Hopper hours generally start at 2 p.m. and run until the park closes.
-We recently hopped from EPCOT to Magic Kingdom and found the process seamless.
-Cast members at EPCOT's bus transportation area scanned our MagicBand to confirm that we were eligible to hop and to check that Magic Kingdom was still available (since parks are still subject to capacity limits).
-While we didn't notice a big difference in wait times at Magic Kingdom once park hoppers started filling the park, things went up by about ten minutes or so.
+If traveling by bus, cast members may scan your MagicBand to confirm you are eligible to hop and to check that the park is still available (since parks are still subject to capacity limits).
 If you're planning a whole day at Magic Kingdom, that's even more reason to arrive as the park opens and take advantage of extra time without hoppin' guests in the afternoon!

 Magic Kingdom Attractions and Wait Times

 Initially, wait times were significantly lower upon reopening.
-Now that crowds have started to return to Magic Kingdom, you can expect the popular rides, such as Splash Mountain and Seven Dwarfs Mine Train, to have about 90-minute wait times while the majority of the rides stick to 50 minutes or less.
+Now that crowds have returned to Magic Kingdom, you can expect the popular rides, such as Splash Mountain and Seven Dwarfs Mine Train, to have about 90-minute wait times while the majority of the rides stick to 60 minutes or less.
 Sometimes, the lines end up being actually much shorter than the posted wait time.
 So far, Big Thunder Mountain Railroad has been a consistent example of a ride queue that moves swiftly despite having a line that extends beyond the entrance.
 Every time we've gotten in line, the ride takes about half of the posted time.
+Recently, Jungle Cruise had a 65-minute wait but we only ended up waiting about 35 minutes.

-Every ride has new health and safety measures in place, including floor markings 6 feet (or more) apart and touchless hand sanitizer dispensers near the entrances and exits.
-Interactive elements in queues, such as the jewels in Seven Dwarfs Mine Train, are roped off.
-Some queues have plexiglass barriers when it is not possible to maintain physical distancing in switchbacks or places where the standby and FastPass+ lines are next to each other.
+Rides may still have health and safety measures in place, including touchless hand sanitizer dispensers near the entrances and exits.
+Interactive elements in queues, such as the jewels in Seven Dwarfs Mine Train, may be roped off.
 There are no FastPasses available.
 However, people with a DAS card or those taking advantage of Rider Switch will typically use the FastPass+ line.

 Character Experiences at Magic Kingdom

-Speaking of parades, you can still see your favorite characters in cavalcades throughout the day.
+Instead of parades, you can still see your favorite characters in cavalcades throughout the day.
 While you may not be able to hug them, they will wave and blow kisses to you from afar.
+Recently, you can now view cavalcade showtimes in the My Disney Experience app, so be sure to check while in the park for the most up-to-date times.
 There are several different cavalcades so you can see a variety of characters:

 - Main Street Philharmonic

-All of the above cavalcades and processionals hoppen randomly and move along the normal parade route from Frontierland to Main Street, U.S.A.
+All of the above cavalcades and processionals move along the normal parade route from Frontierland to Main Street, U.S.A.
 Shortly after the conclusion of a cavalcade, some characters will appear above Town Square at the train station.
 We've regularly seen the princesses and Mickey, Minnie, Donald, Daisy and Pluto greeting guests down below.
-While not advertised as its own cavalcade, we also seen Eeyore, Piglet and Rabbit riding in a Main Street trolley.
+While not advertised as its own cavalcade, we also seen Winnie the Pooh and Tigger, accompanied by Eeyore, Piglet and Rabbit riding in a Main Street trolley.
 They travel down Main Street, venture around the Cinderella Castle hub and end their journey back in Town Square.
-Currently, there are three special Christmas-themed cavalcades mixed in with the regular cavalcades.
+The Hundred Acre Woods friends alternate with the Dapper Dans.

 You may also spot additional characters at designated locations throughout the park.
 Buzz Lightyear and Stitch can be found sporadically (raised on the Rockettower Plaza Stage) in Tomorrowland.
 The Country Bears, along with Chip 'n' Dale, greet guests from the balconies of the Country Bear Jamboree theater (in fact, one peeked down to ask for a bite of Leap's Dole Whip!).
 Jack Sparrow may suddenly appear in Adventureland.
-Our personal favorite interaction was Anastasia and Drizella bickering from above on the backside of Cinderella Castle.
+Our personal favorite interaction was Anastasia and Drizella bickering behind Cinderella Castle.

 Restaurants and Retail at Magic Kingdom

 For retail locations, pay attention to the signs when entering or exiting a shop, especially the Emporium, which has multiple entryways.
 There is a designated entrance near the middle of the Emporium.
-While queues for registers have floor markings, it is harder to figure out the correct flow of traffic inside.
-For that reason, we recommend being extra vigilant in gift shops.
 If possible, try to get your shopping done earlier in the afternoon, as opposed to waiting until just before the park closes.
 Walking through the Emporium before park close can feel a bit chaotic, and during our most recent visit, there was a long line to get in at park closing.

 Touring Advice for Magic Kingdom